An Atom

 Electrons aren't little balls.
 They're wavefunctions.
 When an atom gains an electron, that electron occupies an orbital — a region of space defined by quantum numbers (n, l, mₗ, mₛ).

 The incoming electron must have opposite spin to any electron already in that orbital (Pauli exclusion principle).
 It settles into the lowest available energy state.
-In practice, the atom's overall wavefunction changes.
-In real terms, the electron density cloud reshapes.
+The atom's overall wavefunction changes.
+The electron density cloud reshapes.
 The effective nuclear charge felt by all electrons shifts slightly.

 For a neutral chlorine atom: [Ne